 Searching is handled using threads, so that results always become available as quickly as possible, even if slow search filters are installed.
 They also appear as soon as they are encountered by a filter, which means that e.g. a file search filter will show results one by one as the file tree is scanned.
 This ensures that the UI is always responsive, even if a very slow search filter is present (e.g. one which uses an online service).

-In the area next to the locator bar, a summary of actions you’ve carried out will be shown when needed (such as selecting features in a layer, removing layer) or a long description of the tool you are hovering over (not available for all tools).
+In the area next to the locator bar, a summary of actions you’ve carried out will be shown when needed (such as selecting features in a layer, removing layer, pan distance and direction) or a long description of the tool you are hovering over (not available for all tools).